jdepoix/goto_cloud/README.md

 ## Early Access
 To try this out, follow these steps.

+### Current Limitations
+Currently the only supported cloud provider is Profitbricks.
+Also only migrating systems running Ubuntu 12.04-16.04 is supported.
+It could still work on other Linux distros, but it's only been tested against them.

 ### Requirements
 You need to have postgres >= 9.4 and rabbitmq running.